arkq/LC3plus/Readme.txt

         16-bit values, non-zero values indicating a detected frame loss

-    The high-resolution mode is only available in the floating-point source code.
+    The high-resolution mode is mandatory for usage with 96 kHz sampling frequency and can also be used with 48 kHz sampling frequency.
-    It is mandatory for usage with 96 kHz sampling frequency and can also be used with 48 kHz sampling frequency.
     To enable the high-resolution mode call

         ./LC3plus -hrmode INPUT.wav OUTPUT.wav BITRATE